AAnakinJ/Nvidia-AI-ID-Tech-Project/README.md

 ## 📊 Dataset

 The dataset used for training is sourced from **Kaggle**.
-It has been restructured to be compatible with the classification requirements of `jetson-inference`.
+It has been restructured to be compatible with the classification requirements of `jetson-inference`: [Data Set](https://www.kaggle.com/datasets/pkdarabi/cardetection)

 The dataset is split using the following file system: